AlCormack/GauiX3L/README.md

 * Align DS455M servo
 * Align DS450M servo

 For the motor there was only one choice.
-The monster Scorpion HK-3226.
-And to support the top of the motor shaft I added the:
+The monster Scorpion HK-3226, and to support the top of the motor shaft I added the:

 * Engine second bearing mount(for X3L)